Senua (Hellblade): Design

 Senua's in-game model in Senua's Sacrifice is built from a combination of facial scans and motion capture technology.
 Her facial scans were produced from proprietary technology developed by a Serbian company, 3Lateral, and is based on the likeness of German freelance photographer and video editor Melina Juergens, who also portrays the character through performance capture and voice acting.
-The scanned results, described as "an order of magnitude higher" then Ninja Theory's prior projects which employed performance capture, is capable of capturing significant detail of the model's face, down to the cracks of makeup and when the nose wrinkles.
+The scanned results, described as "an order of magnitude higher" than Ninja Theory's prior projects which employed performance capture, is capable of capturing significant detail of the model's face, down to the cracks of makeup and when the nose wrinkles.
 Senua's visage is based on what the historical Picts were envisioned to look like, as they were a tribal culture that used to paint themselves in war paint using woad, and were thus named as such by the Romans due to their distinctive face-painting practices.
-Antoniades conceded that surviving records from the time of the Picts are sparse, and the their actual painted designs have been lost to history.
+Antoniades conceded that surviving records from the time of the Picts are sparse, and their actual painted designs have been lost to history.
 As a result, a creative decision was made to keep Senua's face paint simple, that is within the bounds of something that she would be able to self-apply to herself.
 The team made patterns on paper using paint and scanned it into the game, though the resulting scans still contain finger marks and other distinctive smears made by team members.
 Senua's hair is designed to match historical accounts of Picts who put lime on their hair to clump it up, which gives it a striking dreadlock-like look.
 The team decorated her hair with a variety of small stones and beads: this was for the sake of art design as opposed to historical accuracy, as they serve a flourishing purpose by holding her hair together and brightening up the darkness of her character model.